 - Oats- Once you understand how helpful oats are it’s pretty easy to up your intake of oats.
 The other benefit of oats is that t can also be very helpful when trying to lose some pregnancy weight, and it’s still gluten-free for those who are intolerant.
 Oatmeal, overnight oats, oatmeal cookies the sky is the limit here.
 One of my favorite ways to eat oats is in this awesome waffle recipe that uses oat flour, the whole family loves it and it’s super healthy.

 - Flaxseed- These health packed little seeds are also wonderful at increasing your milk supply (and they just so happen to be in the waffle recipe above).

 If you have increased your water intake, are taking a good real-food multi-vitamin, and are eating real whole foods, and you are still lacking try adding some beneficial herbs or supplements.
 Herbs are the earths natural answer to pharmaceuticals.
 Natural medicine.
-Herbs have been used for eons to help with everything including increasing milk supply.
-For an easy way to get some herbal lactation help, Etsy or mountain rose herbs have some amazing pre-blended teas or tinctures.
-Here are Some different herbs to look for.
+Herbs have been used for eons to help with everything.
+If you could ask your ancestors how to naturally increase milk supply one of the top solutions would definitely be herbs!
+For an easy way to get some herbal lactation help, Etsy or mountain rose herbs have some amazing pre-blended teas or tinctures specifically blended for lactation needs.
+Also here are some different herbs to look for.